What is Novel Coronavirus (COVID-19)?

 How can people protect themselves?

-There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is to avoid being exposed to this virus.
-The virus is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet).
-This occurs through respiratory droplets produced when an infected person coughs or sneezes.
-These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
-Every person has a role to play.
-So much of protecting yourself and your family comes down to common sense:
+The virus is spread mainly from person to person between people who are in close contact with one another (within about 6 feet or longer than 10 - 15 minutes).
+This transmission occurs through respiratory droplets produced when an infected person talks, coughs, or sneezes.
+These droplets can spread to people who are nearby.
+Every person has a role to play:

 - Clean and disinfect frequently touched surfaces daily.
 If surfaces are dirty, clean them using detergent or soap and water prior to disinfection.